tpetricek/Research.TypeProviders/pldi-2016/edits.md

 Fixed.

 > p.
-9: The adjective "relativized" is stilted, to me.
-Why is "relative safety"
-> not the right phrase, rather than "relativized safety"?

-Changed to 'relative safety'.

-> p.
 9: The syntax (\lambda x \rightarrow e) for functions does not match
 > the previously introduced syntax in Fig. 5 (\lambda x.e)